Separation (aeronautics): Longitudinal separation

 If two aircraft are not laterally separated, and are following tracks within 45 degrees of each other (or the reciprocal), then they are said to be following the same route and some form of longitudinal separation must exist.

 Longitudinal separation can be based upon time or distance as measure by DME.
 The golden rule is the 10-minute rule: no two aircraft following the same route must come within 15 minutes flying time of each other.
 In areas with good navaid cover this reduces to 10 minutes; if the preceding aircraft is faster than the following one then this can be reduced further depending on the difference in speed.

 Aircraft whose tracks bisect at more than 45 degrees are said to be crossing, in this case longitudinal separation cannot be applied as it will not be very long before lateral separation will exist again.

 Radar separation

 Radar separation is applied by a controller observing that the radar returns from the two aircraft are a certain minimum horizontal distance away from each other, as observed on a suitably calibrated radar system.
-The actual distance used varies: 5NM (9.26km) is common in en route airspace, 3 NM is common in terminal airspace at lower levels.
+The actual distance used varies: 5NM (9.26 km) is common in en route airspace, 3 NM is common in terminal airspace at lower levels.
 On occasion, 10 NM may be used, especially at long range or in regions of less reliable radar coverage.

 As a practical example of the rules, US FAA rules are published in the FAA Order 7110.65; the rules are complicated, and they allow different separation distances (from 3NM to 10NM) depending on the aircraft, distance from radar antenna, type of radar used, flight level, etc.